Zanne-Lab/allanlab/_pages/pictures.md

 ##### Check out some of Donna's artwork on the decomposition process, captured in video form!

 ##### [DE-CAY-dence](https://vimeo.com/538499033)
-Donna's statement on‘DE-CAY-dence’: My work explores ecological relationships in an effort to try and understand the complex dichotomy between humans and nature with respect to climate change.
+Donna's statement on ‘DE-CAY-dence’: My work explores ecological relationships in an effort to try and understand the complex dichotomy between humans and nature with respect to climate change.
 In reality without a healthy ecosystem, humans and life could not exist, we are intrinsically linked and therefore share the same fate.

 This work explores inter-species relationships using 'hidden players' to consider the complex issue of the carbon economy and climate change; the currency of the work is drawn from a scientific research project that investigates tropical deadwood decomposition.